nforgeio/neonKUBE/README.md

 * **test:** Includes commits that will be deployed into a production environment.

-Developers will generally have one or more branches prefixed by their first name (lowercase), e.g. *jeff*, *marcus*, *jeff-experimental*,...
+Developers will generally have one or more branches prefixed by their first name (lowercase), e.g. *jeff*, *jeff-experimental*,...
 When developers need to colloborate on a feature over an extended period of time, we'll create feature branches like *feature-coolstuff*.
 Most development work will happen in a developer or feature branch.

 ## Image Tags